 Naturalist.
 Educator.
 Photographer.
 Author.

-A renowned Field Naturalist and educator located on Cape Cod, Peter Trull has dedicated over 40 years towards capturing and sharing the raw beauty of the animals and landscape around him.
+A respected Field Naturalist and educator located on Cape Cod, Peter Trull has dedicated over 40 years towards capturing and sharing the raw beauty of the animals and landscape around him.

 Here you can begin to learn about the plants, animals, habitats and ecosystems that provide food, shelter and resting areas for the wild inhabitants of Cape Cod, and the influences that fresh and salt water have on them.